 An alternative solution would be the coordination of existing, multiple trade facilitation organizations.
 A government-appointed committee would need to identify all of the existing organizations (public, private and/or Public Private Partnership) through a stakeholder analysis (see Annex 3) and the different functions they perform.
-Again one of the key factors of the analysis would be to ensure groups) on an agreed basis.

-354 there is no duplication of effort.
+Again one of the key factors of the analysis would be to ensure there is no duplication of effort.